luciotato/LiteScript/doc/self-compiling-LiteScript.md

 ## Phase 3 - generating compile-to-C

-To be able generate C-code we need first to obtain the 'compile-to-c' variant of the 0.8 compiler.
+To be able to generate C-code we need first to obtain the 'compile-to-c' variant of the 0.8 compiler.

 We feed **input0** (v0.8 sources) to **(js)output1** (v0.8 js-code compiler) with the instruction to